florenzi002/WPA-Analyzer/README.md

  - All the packets have a PRISM header [144 byte]

 ## Usage
-The program can be compiled using CMake
+The program can be compiled using CMake.
 Once compiled run:

     ./wpa_decode captured_traffic_file decrypted_traffic_destination_file SSID WLAN-PWD